ShevinuM/Sheldon/README.md

 # How I Built It

-The Sheldon chatbot project involved the integration of various technologies and a meticulous development process.
+This project was built as a part of a 2 day hackathon.Sheldon project involved the integration of various technologies and a meticulous development process.
 Here's an overview of how the project was built:

 ### Dataset Creation
 - During the hackathon, I curated a dataset specifically tailored for portfolio building prompts.
 This dataset served as the foundation for training the chatbot's responses.